Tauranga traffic delays: Road closure in Poike to blame, council says

 “This was not clear on our roadside signage yesterday and has been adjusted today to make it clearer for drivers.
 We apologise for any confusion.”

-Impacted residents were given details about the closure, peak time access and detour routes in March and Joyes said other communication channels like radio, newsletters and social media were used to advise the community.
+Affected residents were given details about the closure, peak time access and detour routes in March and Joyes said other communication channels such as radio, newsletters and social media were used to advise the community.

-Joyes said there was some congestion on Ohauiti Rd today around mid-morning due to the Poike Rd closure but cleared by late morning.
+He said there was some congestion on Ohauiti Rd today around mid-morning due to the Poike Rd closure but it had cleared by late morning.

 “We expect that the updated roadside signage will help ease congestion at peak time today.”

-The water trunk main pipeline located under the ground on Poike Rd needs to be strengthened before an important retaining wall opposite the corner of Hollister Lane and Poike Rd can be replaced.
+The water trunk main pipeline under Poike Rd needs to be strengthened before an important retaining wall opposite the corner of Hollister Lane and Poike Rd can be replaced.

 Construction of the retaining wall will likely start at the end of this month and will include a one-lane closure of Poike Rd.
 More information will be made available closer to the time.

-Two worksites are located on Poike Rd on either side of Hollister Lane.
+Two worksites are on Poike Rd on either side of Hollister Lane.

 The road is completely closed to right-turning traffic out of Hollister Lane outside 107 Poike Rd.